hobby-kube/guide/README.md

       storage: 5Gi
 ```

 This will create a volume called *minio-persistent-storage* with 5GB storage capacity.
-Please note that there's currently a bug in PX related to ReadWriteMany volume claims ([bug report](https://github.com/portworx/px-dev/issues/23)).
-Volumes can only be claimed in ReadWriteOnce access mode for the time being.

 In this example we're deploying [Minio](https://minio.io), an Amazon S3 compatible object storage server, to create and mount a persistent volume: